qkzk/fm/development.md

 - [ ] ratatui component for progress bar for copymove

-- [ ] BUG: trash opened + alt-x doesn't clear the trash but deletes the element itself
+- [x] FIX: trash opened + alt-x doesn't clear the trash but deletes the element itself
 - [ ] BUG: menu chmod crash as replace input by current mode

 - [ ] previewing text files with bat ? binaries with xxd